Tennessee State Route 22: Henry County

-SR 22 passes through some neighborhoods before having junction with SR 140.
+SR 22 passes through some neighborhoods before having a junction with SR 140.
 It then passes through some more neighborhoods before crossing into Weakley County.

 Weakley County

 SR 22 passes through yet another neighborhood before leaving McKenzie and becoming divided once more.
 It then passes through the town of Gleason and has an intersection with SR 190.
 It then passes through farmland and passes by the Tater Town Raceway before becoming undivided and entering Dresden by crossing the Middle Fork of the Obion River.
-It first has an intersection with SR 217 before going through an industrial area and business district before having an intersection with SR 54 just south of downtown.
-SR 22 then has intersections with SR 89 and SR 239 before leaving Dresden and divided again.
+It first has an intersection with SR 217 before going through an industrial area and business district, and then having an intersection with SR 54 just south of downtown.
+SR 22 then has intersections with SR 89 and SR 239 before leaving Dresden and becoming divided again.
 It then passes through farmland again before entering Martin at an interchange with the US 45E/SR 216 freeway, where SR 22 turns north to be concurrent with the freeway via flyover ramps while the roadway continues into downtown as SR 431 (Old SR 22).
-They have an interchange with Industrial Park Drive before coming to the northern end of US 45E Business, where US 45E splits off to go north and SR 22 continues alone along the freeway.
+They have an interchange with Industrial Park Drive before coming to the northern end of US 45E Business, where US 45E splits off to go north, and SR 22 continues alone along the freeway.
 It then has two more interchanges, at SR 43 and SR 431 (Old SR 22), before leaving Martin and going northwest.
 It then has an interchange at Terrell Road before crossing the Obion River into Obion County.